-The Nominated Supervisor will ensure parents and volunteers:
+The Approved Provider/ Nominated Supervisor will ensure parents and volunteers:

-- Are encouraged to participate in excursions where possible. - Cannot be counted as part of the educator to child ratio. - Cannot be left alone with a child/children and must be supervised by an educator at all times. - Are briefed prior to participating on an excursion about the risk assessment, emergency procedures, supervision, photograph policy for privacy and confidentiality and use of mobile phone. - Are aware that smoking is not permitted. - Are aware of the need to wear appropriate clothing and footwear.
+- Are encouraged to participate in excursions where possible. - Cannot be counted as part of the educator to child ratio. - Cannot be left alone with a child/children and must be supervised by an educator at all times. - Are briefed prior to participating on an excursion about the risk assessment, emergency procedures, supervision, photograph policy for privacy and confidentiality and use of mobile phone. - Are aware that smoking is not permitted. - Are aware of the need to wear appropriate clothing and footwear. - Working with Children Checks/Clearances are verified for parents and volunteers prior to participating in excursions (best practice).